Riprock/PingNet/Notes.md

 For sending files first packet will be a setup packet that is identified by f1 f2 will be the data f1 will contain file name(with extension)

+From talk
+- Encrypt traffic
+- len(data) % 26 = x
+- Error checking
+- How to communicate with C2
+- Fix Heartbeat
+- Running against numerous hosts